revaxarts/disable-wordpress-core-update/readme.txt

 Contributors: johnbillion
 Tags: disable, core update
 Requires at least: 2.3
-Tested up to: 2.5
+Tested up to: 2.6
 Stable tag: trunk

 Disables the WordPress core update checking and notification system.

 == Description ==

-Completely disables the core update checking system which is a new feature in WordPress 2.3.
+Completely disables the core update checking system in WordPress 2.3 and later.
 The plugin prevents WordPress from checking for updates, and prevents any notifications from being displayed in the admin area.
 Ideal for administrators of multiple WordPress installations.

 = Please note! =